-‘He’s a cottage-industry superhero’
+Bhavesh Joshi Superhero director Vikramaditya Motwane: He’s a cottage-industry superhero

 The first time I’d cast Imran Khan and I couldn’t get funding for the film.
 Then things with Sidharth Malhotra didn’t work out.
 It had been six months since a new government came to power in the centre in May 2014, and the idea had begun to feel dated.
 My entire approach to the script changed

 after that.
 Harshvardhan wanted to work with me for some time.
-He auditioned for the role in 2012 and I rejected him then because I

-felt he was too raw.
+He auditioned for the role in 2012 and I rejected him then because I felt he was too raw.
 Once I changed the script, he auditioned again.
 This time, it worked because I’d changed the character: somebody sincere, less cynical, trying to find his own feet.

 Is this going to be a sequel or standalone film?